Seeking Physics in Diffusion Noise

-We have shown that frozen DiT intermediate features carry a measurable signal of physical plausibility that is not reducible to generic perceptual/alignment cues or generator identity.
-A lightweight physical verifier trained on these features enables progressive trajectory selection that matches Best-of-4 quality while reducing wall-clock generation time by 37\%.
-Taken together, the probing analysis in \cref{sec:probing} and the downstream results in \cref{sec:experiments} suggest that video diffusion transformers acquire implicit physical knowledge as a byproduct of learning to denoise, even without explicit physics supervision.
+We have shown that frozen DiT intermediate features carry a measurable signal predictive of physical plausibility.
+This signal persists in within-source analyses and is not fully explained by the coarse perceptual-quality proxy considered in our controls.
+A lightweight physics verifier trained on these features enables progressive trajectory selection that matches Best-of-4 on CogVideoX-2B while reducing wall-clock inference time by 37\%.
+Reward-gradient guidance further improves physical consistency on CogVideoX-5B.
+Taken together, the probing analysis in the \secref{sec:probing} section and the downstream results in the \secref{sec:experiments} section suggest that video diffusion transformers acquire implicit physical knowledge as a byproduct of learning to denoise, even without explicit physics supervision.

 Several limitations remain.
 First, the probing signal is moderate, which limits the achievable selection accuracy when candidate trajectories differ only subtly in physical plausibility.
-Second, the matched-distribution requirement (\cref{sec:source}) currently necessitates training a verifier per base model, reducing plug-and-play generalization across generators and backbones.
+Second, the current framework requires training a separate verifier for each target diffusion backbone, limiting plug-and-play transfer across architectures.
 Third, our verifier is trained on a limited set of labeled videos and may not generalize to physical phenomena that are underrepresented in the current dataset.
 Finally, our evaluation follows PhyGenEval and relies on GPT-4o~\cite{openai2024gpt4o}, inheriting the noise and potential bias of VLM-based judging.